Skydt90/School_administration/README.md

 # Must-have requirements:
 1: CRUD for course, including a list with students assigned to that course.

 Everything here is implemented with the exception of the delete part.
-The entirety of this requirement was solved using an implementation of JPA in Spring Boot with a few custom implementations to make everything work. \textbf{greatest}
+The entirety of this requirement was solved using an implementation of JPA in Spring Boot with a few custom implementations to make everything work.

-Login for each type of the user
+2: Login for each type of the user.

+Fully implemented using the Spring Security framework.

-All the requirements for the different type of user Auto update of the content on pages when need it (jQuery) A user-friendly design.
+3: All the requirements for the different type of user

+Auto update of the content on pages when need it (jQuery) A user-friendly design.
 Call against the provided Web-Service to fetch some of the content (Teachers & Courses) use the swagger documentation for the details.